Nice to meet you.

 By reading through and following the instructions given in this post, you’ve set yourself up for success by becoming a process-orientated company.

-With this new-found culture of processes, here’s to doing the best work possible and boosting team collaboration and boosting productivity.
-Plus, if you ever decide – or are required – to start using quality management systems such as ISO 9001, the endeavour will be a painless one.
+With this new-found culture of processes, here’s to doing the best work possible, boosting team collaboration, and boosting productivity.
+Plus, if you ever decide—or are required—to start using quality management systems such as ISO 9001, the endeavor will be painless.

-Processes are the backbone of your team, and it’s the processes they undergo every day that determines overall success.
-Not improving and optimizing frequently-used, essential processes is actively turning down the opportunity to work better, faster, and more intelligently.
+Processes are the backbone of your team, and the processes they undergo every day determine their overall success.
+Not improving and optimizing frequently used, essential processes are actively turning down the opportunity to work better, faster, and more intelligently.
 In fact, outdated and inefficient processes waste nearly a third of employees’ time each working day.

-By following the DMAIC method for process improvement, as outlined above, you can get and keep your processes in check.
-Always.
-And to make sure that process optimization – in addition to documenting, using, and managing your processes – remains plain sailing, you’ll want to utilize a dedicated BPM tool.
+By following the DMAIC method for process improvement outlined above, you can get and keep your processes in check—always.
+To ensure that process optimization—in addition to documenting, using, and managing your processes—remains plain sailing, you’ll want to utilize a dedicated BPM tool.